Axoncodes/Axon-Glitch/Readme.md

-this is Axon Glich: AXG
+this is Axon Glitch: AXG